Author: Boat Accessories Australia Date Posted: 25 October 2017

 Ability to operate manually by inserting a winch handle

 You also need to consider if there is enough power for the windlass with cabling loads, battery capacity and controls.
 Recent developments in windlass accessories include wireless controls, digital chain counters and automatic anchoring systems.

-Some of our popular anchor winches include the Viper Pro Series II 1000 with three different sized rope and chain kits to choose from.
+Some of our popular anchor winches include the Viper Pro S Series RAPID with three different sized rope and chain kits to choose from.
 If your boat is more than 8 metres long the Viper Pro Series II 1500 can handle hauling a 37lb anchor.
 The kits come with everything you need to install including wiring and instructions.

-If you have any queries about your existing anchor winch or you are looking for the right one for your boat, don’t hesitate to contact us on 1300 308 161 or send us an email.
+If you have any queries on the right winch for your boat, don’t hesitate to contact us on 1300 308 161 or send us an email.